 CERT - Community Emergency Response Team

-Become a trained Community Emergency Response Team (CERT) volunteer and learn the skills needed to help your family, neighbors and colleagues during a disaster.
+Become a trained Community Emergency Response Team (CERT) member and learn the skills needed to help your family, neighbors and colleagues during a disaster.

 What is CERT?